LogtalkDotOrg/logtalk3/coding/codemirror/NOTES.md

 In order to use CodeMirror for editing Logtalk source files, copy (or update if already present) the files `logtalk.js` and `index.html` to a `mode/logtalk` sub-directory of your CodeMirror installation directory.
+The `logtalk.js` file implements the mode while the `index.html` shows a usage example.

-The supporting files are work in progress, currently providing code folding and syntax highlighting.
+The supporting files are work in progress, currently providing code folding, code completion (using words in the document), and syntax highlighting.
 The files were obtained by converting the Logtalk Ace mode using the `ace2cm` converter (and replacing `storage` by `meta` in the token types in the regular expressions):

 	https://github.com/espadrine/ace2cm